 Find answers to your CPD questions here

-In these special circumstances, the Law Society understands that solicitors may need to complete more than five of their CPD units through a private study of audio/visual material.
-This means that for the 2019-20 CPD year only, the Law Society will not be enforcing the five-unit cap on the private study of audio/visual material as set out in the Legal Profession Uniform Continuing Professional Development (Solicitors) Rules 2015 (CPD rules).
+In the extraordinary circumstances of the ongoing COVID-19 pandemic, the Law Society understands that solicitors may need to complete more than five of their CPD units through private study of audio/visual material.
+This means that for the 2020-21 CPD year, the Law Society will not be enforcing the five-unit cap on the private study of audio/visual material as set out in the Legal Profession Uniform Continuing Professional Development (Solicitors) Rules 2015 (CPD rules).